emmertbr/ECE434EmbeddedLinux/hw01/README.md

 from the directory in which the file is located where X indicates the height and width of the etch-a-sketch drawing area.
 For instance, putting in 20 for X will give you a 20x20 drawing area.
 If you leave this blank and just input ./hw01.py then the  size will default to a  10x10  drawing area.
 The program has built in instructions that guides you on what to do after the program is open and running.

+## Prof. Yoder's comments

+Everything looks good.
+Nice use of color in etch-a-sketch.

+Grade:  10/10